 Food premises using washing-up cloths or brushes must ensure these are cleaned and disinfected frequently, changed regularly or hung to dry.
-If tea towels are used they must be replaced with clean ones when wet and at least daily.
+Disposable paper towel is preferable but where cotton tea towels are used they must be replaced with clean ones when wet and at least daily.

-Clean crockery, cutlery etc. should be stored in closed cupboards / containers or cling filmwrapped when not in use to prevent them from becoming contaminated.
+Clean crockery, cutlery etc. should be stored in closed cupboards/containers or clingwrapped when not in use to prevent them from becoming contaminated.